davidmalcolm/gcc-python-plugin/docs/diagnostics.rst

    Returns True if the warning was actually printed, False otherwise

-.. py:function:: gcc.inform(loc, str)
+.. py:function:: gcc.inform(location, message)

    This is a wrapper around GCC's `inform` function.

-   Expects an instance of :py:class:`gcc.Location` (not None) and a string
+   Expects an instance of :py:class:`gcc.Location` or :py:class:`gcc.RichLocation`, (not None) and a string

    Emit an informational message at that location.